javadafzalan/IOC-Extractor/README.md

 # IOC-Extractor
+##update : [support of Abuse IPDB added]

-This IOC-Extractor script gets a list of ip addresses and finds the malicious ones using virustotal API. in this version it only supports Virustotal, in future i will add support of more platforms and more other features.
+This IOC-Extractor script gets a list of ip addresses and finds the malicious ones using security platform APIs. in this version it  supports Virustotal,abuse IPDB.in future i will add support of more platforms and more other features.

 ## sampple
-ip_addresses = ["185.219.81.232","192.168.1.1","8.8.8.8"]
+ip_addresses = ["185.219.81.232","43.156.118.145","195.158.24.42"]
 ## output
 ```
 [